readytotest/playwright-allure-report/README.md

 - ..username.github.io repo.
 The links will point to your homepage instead
 - You can't easily override Allure's base path via the Marketplace Action
 - BFG Repo-Cleaner is a lifesaver 🛟 when your repo grows to 1GB and will get even bigger
+- Race condition if multiple pull requests opened around the same time (read more below)
 - Sometimes it's just better to stick with the simpler tool (Playwright's HTML reporter)

 ## Setup